nvmcr/Models_from_Scratch/README.md

 The test set will include both a set of images and a 15-dimensional featurization of those images in exactly the same form as the features that were given for the train and validation set.
 It is available in the same link.
 ## Scratch Model
 Models like Logistc Regression, Decision Trees, Random Forests and K-Nearest Neighbors are implemented from scratch in the notebook.
 Along with the scratch models, bunch of other models were also implemented.
+## Usage
+For a quick glance, click on the `fruit_classification.ipynb` which has all the code and outputs with explanations.
+To reproduce follow the below usage steps:
+1. Open your terminal
+2. Clone the repoistory using `git clone git@github.com:nvmcr/Models_from_Scratch.git`.
+3. This will create a repository with the name `Model_from_Scratch`.
+4. Enter the present repo using `cd Model_from_Scratch/`.
+5. Set up a new virtual environment with all necessary packages and dependencies using `conda env create -f environment.yml`
+6. Activate the virtual environment with `conda activate ee-511`.
+7. Open the notebook, explore and run.
+8. You can deactivate the virtual environment later using `conda deactivate`